rubyworks/rubytest/README.md

     $TEST_SUITE = []

 A test framework need only add compliant test objects to the `$TEST_SUITE` global array.
-The Ruby Test will iterate through these objects.
+Ruby Test will iterate through these objects.
 If a test object responds to `#call`, it is run as a test unit.
 If the test object responds to `#each` it is iterated over as a test case.
 All test objects must respond to `#to_s` for their description to be used in test reports.

+Any raised exception that responds to `#assertion?` in the affirmative is taken to a failed assertion rather than an error.
+Ruby Test extends the Extension class to support this method for all exceptions.

+A test framework may raise a `NotImplementedError` to have a test recorded as _pending_, a _todo_ item to remind the developer of tests that still need to be written.
+The `NotImplementedError` is a standard Ruby exception and a subclass of `ScriptError`.

+If the `NotImplmentedError` responds in the affirmative to `#assertion?` then the test is taken to be a purposeful _omission_, rather than simply pending.

-Some _optional_ interfaces can be used to enable additional features.
+Some *_optional_* interfaces can be used to enable additional features...

+### Multi-line Descriptions

 If the return value of `#to_s` is a multi-line string, the first line is taken to be the _label_ or _summary_ of the test object.
 The remaining lines are taken to be additional _detail_.
-A report format _might_ only show the details if the verbose command line flag it used.
+A report format _might_ only show the detail if the verbose command line flag it used.

+### Ordered Cases

 A test case that responds to `#ordered?` indicates if its tests must be run in order.
 If false, which is the default, then the test runner can randomize